risk-first/website/menagerie/Complexity-Risk.md

 Here, we've spotted that the structure of subgraphs **P1** and **P2** are the same:  we can have the same functions there to assemble those.
 Noticing and exploiting patterns of repetition is one of the fundamental tools we have in the fight against [Complexity Risk](Complexity-Risk).

-## Complexity As Mass

 So, we've looked at some measures of software structure complexity, in order that we can say "this is more complex than this".
 However, we've not really said why complexity entails [Risk](Risk).
-So let's address that now by looking at two analogies, [Mass](Complexity-as-mass) and [Technical Debt](Complexity-Risk#technical-debt).
+So let's address that now by looking at two analogies, [Mass](Complexity-Risk#Complexity-as-mass) and [Technical Debt](Complexity-Risk#technical-debt).

+## Complexity As Mass

 The first way to look at complexity is as **Mass** or **Inertia** :  a software project with more complexity has greater **Inertia** or **Mass** than one with less complexity.